schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: licenses

-		This accesses all localised license values.
+		This accesses all localized license values.
 		For details :attr:`GSFont.properties`

 		:type: dict